GoogleCloudPlatform/flask-talisman/README.rst

 ------------------

-Feature Policy has been split into Permissions Policy and Document Policy but at this writing `browser support of Permissions Policy is very limited <https://caniuse.com/permissions-policy>`_.
+Feature Policy has been split into Permissions Policy and Document Policy but at this writing `browser support of Permissions Policy is very limited <https://caniuse.com/permissions-policy>`_, and it is recommended to still set the ``Feature-Policy`` HTTP Header.

 The default permissions policy is empty, as this is the default expected behaviour.
 Note that the Permission Policy is still a `draft <https://www.w3.org/TR/permissions-policy/>`_.